ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 We evaluated the end-to-end performance of two configurations of SGLang ****using DeepSeek-V3 on a cluster of 12 nodes, each equipped with 8 H100 GPUs connected via InfiniBand.
 This comparison highlights the throughput improvements achieved through advanced optimization techniques.

-- **SGLang with TP16 x 6**: The 12 nodes are split into 6 independent groups, each running DeepSeek-V3 inference with a tensor parallelism (TP) size of 16 and data-parallel (DP) attention.
-Memory constraints force all Mixture of Experts (MoE) layers to share identical parameters, enabling inference with large batch sizes.
+- **SGLang with TP16 x 6**: The 12 nodes are split into 6 independent groups, each running DeepSeek-V3 inference with a TP size of 16 and DP attention.
+Memory constraints force all MoE layers to share identical parameters, enabling inference with large batch sizes.
-- **SGLang with PD Disaggregation**: This version incorporates prefill-decode (PD) disaggregation and full expert parallelism optimization.
+- **SGLang with PD Disaggregation**: This version incorporates PD disaggregation and full expert parallelism optimization.
 We allocate 3 nodes for the prefill phase and 9 nodes for the decode phase.
-For the Expert Parallelism Load Balancer (EPLB), we adopt a distribution matching the input/output data, as real-time serving statistics are unavailable.
+For the EPLB, we adopt a distribution matching the input/output data, as real-time serving statistics are unavailable.

 With an input length of 500 tokens and an output length of 1500 tokens, we measured throughput across various per-device batch sizes (8, 16, 32, 64, 128, and 256).
 The results, illustrated in the line graph below, show that Optimized SGLang outperforms Vanilla SGLang by 1.7x to 2.1x, achieving a peak total throughput of 204,836 tokens per second.
 If we scale up the same configuration to 2,000 GPUs, our implementation can generate about 3 trillion tokens every day.
 Each user can receive 3,000 output tokens for 1 billion daily users.